dg-demers/busyppp/README.md

   2) But if wget's attempt to a download the file produces a wget-specific error, busyppp prepends #E, a space, then the wget error code, and finally a space to the line containing the file's URL.
-  3) No changes are made to a line, if either busyppp (and wget) were stopped during mid-download by the user pressing CTRL+C, or if no attempt to download the file at all was made during this run of busyppp.
+  3) No changes are made to a line, if either busyppp (and wget) were stopped during mid-download by the user pressing CTRL+C, or if no attempt to download the file at all was made during the current run of busyppp.

 Then, upon termination, busyppp writes, using the same coding scheme, a report of the download results to both the terminal window and the file wget-log.
 This is a consecutively numbered, double-spaced list of EVERY line or item in the download list.
 Actually, busyppp does this for both a download list file